How to edit a Zoom recording into a video podcast in 2025

 It's free.
 Just go to https://katana.video and upload your Zoom recording.
 I've shared a video tutorial below:

-It's not perfect, but it it will automate many of the steps I mentioned.
+It will automate many of the editing steps I mentioned.
 It's also free, and the only tool I'm aware of that will add camera-angle switching to a Zoom

 So obviously this is my tool and this post is a way to showcase it.
 I mention my tool first because it is actually just the fastest way to do this, and if I started with the manual way (below) I likely would have lost your attention before getting to the easy way.